Info: Two Types and Sizes of Pure Manitoba Honey in Glass Jars; Available in Store Only

 Some find honey to be an effective cough suppressant, offering more night-time relief to those with upper respiratory infections than some over-the-counter medications; and there are also suggestions that local wildflower honey may help relieve seasonal allergies for some people.

-There are currently two options available for online order, here.
+There are currently two options available in our Winnipeg retail store:

-The second type comes in a Mason style jar containing nearly three times as much pure Manitoba honey as that: it contains 1.4 kilograms of Honey From Wildflowers, from a different local supplier.
-(This type has not been creamed.
-Like other types of pure honey, it will crystallize or solidify in colder temperatures, but can be restored to a liquid state by placing the jar in warm wonder, or near an incandescent oven light, for example.)
+The second type, from the same Manitoba supplier, contains a full kilogram of pure liquid honey.
+This type has not been creamed.
+Like other types of pure honey, in colder temperatures it will crystallize or solidify, but can be restored to its original liquid state by placing the jar in warm wonder, or near an incandescent oven light, for example.)

 Supporting Science: